tomstowell99/Pewlett-Hackard-Analysis/README.md

      * From this attrition we will need to train our less experienced Engineers and Staff positions to assume these senior roles in the coming years.

  * Toward the goal of training our future Seniors leaders.
-We have put together a list of employees eligible for Mentorship into these senior positions.
+We have put together a list of employees eligible for the Mentorship program.
    The full list is included as a csv file but a summary by role is shown below.

      ![](https://github.com/tomstowell99/Pewlett-Hackard-Analysis/blob/main/Data/Mentorees%20by%20title.png)